phoenixframework/phoenix/G_channels.md

   def join("foods:all", _message, socket) do
     {:ok, socket}
   end

-  def join("foods:forbidden", _message, socket) do
+  def join("foods:" <> _priv_topic, _message, socket) do
-    {:error, socket, :unauthorized}
+    :ignore
   end
 end
 ```
-This time, we hard-code the return value of `{:error, socket, :unauthorized}`, so no attempt to join this topic should ever succeed.
+This time, we hard-code the return value of `:ignore`, so no attempt to join this topic should ever succeed.

 We'll use a new socket for this, one with the new topic we are matching on as well as the default value for `authorized`, which is false.